From Medication to Diet: Discover How to Effectively Manage Arthritis in Dogs and Cats

 It was just yesterday when your fur baby was running and jumping with ease, and then seemingly overnight, you noticed a change in their mobility.
 They’re stiff in the morning, struggle to rise, or can no longer make it up the stairs.

-When your adult dog or cat gets to the point where they need mobility and joint support, you have to consider pain management for arthritis that will make life more comfortable for them.
+When your dog or cat needs mobility and joint support, you have to consider pain management strategies for arthritis.
+It will certainly make life more comfortable for them.

 As pets age, they’ll become less mobile and may be particularly uncomfortable in winter when the cold weather affects their joints